waveform80/picamera/docs/recipes2.rst

 Raw Bayer data captures
 =======================

-The ``bayer`` parameter of the :meth:`~picamera.camera.PiCamera.capture` method causes the raw Bayer data recorded by the camera's sensor to be output as part of the image meta-data.
+The ``bayer`` parameter of the :meth:`~PiCamera.capture` method causes the raw Bayer data recorded by the camera's sensor to be output as part of the image meta-data.

 .. note::